siamr902/data-python-ml/README.md

-## Python ML/DS libraries
+## Python ML/DS

-Overviews of essential python libraries used in data science/data visualization/machine learning.
+Collection of projects in data analysis and machine learning.